 Print out copies of one article or give students the choice.

 Provide students with a copy of the student guide below and have students work on it individually.
-Can be collected for marking purposes.
-See rubric.
+There is no need to print this activity, as it can now be completed directly from your computer!
+To use the fillable function, be sure to download the PDF.
+The activity can also be collected for marking purposes.

 Activities you might also like